Fabstract/Assert/README.md

     } catch (LoggerLibraryAssertionException $exception) {
         // do something related to logger library
     } catch (DateTimeLibraryAssertionException $exception) {
-        // do something related to date time library
+        // do something related to datetime library
     } catch (AssertionExceptionInterface $exception) {
         // none of above
     }